cyberbotics/webots/docs/discord/technical-questions-2019.md

 The Mantis is certainly the most advanced hexapod we have in Webots: [https://cyberbotics.com/doc/guide/mantis](https://cyberbotics.com/doc/guide/mantis)

-`@leo_liak` you should simply install opencv and link it with your controller as described here [https://cyberbotics.com/doc/guide/using-webots-makefiles#adding-an-external-library-ccp](https://cyberbotics.com/doc/guide/using-webots-makefiles#adding-an-external-library-ccp)
+`@Leonidas Liakopoulos` you should simply install opencv and link it with your controller as described here [https://cyberbotics.com/doc/guide/using-webots-makefiles#adding-an-external-library-ccp](https://cyberbotics.com/doc/guide/using-webots-makefiles#adding-an-external-library-ccp)

 ##### Wei 05/06/2019 09:28:02
 `@Fabien Rohrer` Thank you!